5 Quick Ways to Organize Your Home Office

 Organize One Desk Drawer

-Drawers tend to be dumping grounds anyhow but in a home office, there's such a variety of things that you can dump in them, your desk drawers can become disaster zones.
-Organize your home office by choosing one desk drawer and taking everything out of it.
+Drawers tend to be dumping grounds anyhow but in a home office.
+Start small.
+Select one desk drawer and taking everything out of it.

 Sort through the contents, throwing out whatever is no longer useful and moving whatever is misplaced back to its better location.
 (The recipes, for instance, are probably best located near the kitchen rather than at your desk.)